Practice this topic in a realistic system design interview

 | Global unique users across shards | Shuffle IDs or sets | Merge sketches |

-HyperLogLog is useful when the exact identities are not needed after counting.
+HyperLogLog is useful when you only need the count, not the exact identities behind the count.